nais/deploy/README.md

 Check out the repository and run `make`.
 Dependencies will download automatically, and you should have two binary files at `hookd/hookd` and `deployd/deployd`.

 ### Kafka
 Hookd and deployd depends on Kafka for process communication.
-Start a local instance in Docker by running:
+Start a local instance in Docker by running the command below.
+Hookd and deployd will connect to this server by default.
 ```
 docker run -it --rm -p 9092:9092 --env ADVERTISED_HOST=localhost --env ADVERTISED_PORT=9092 spotify/kafka
 ```